brianadams2337/acme-shop-flo/.changeset/major-chefs-juggle.md

 '@scayle/storefront-boilerplate-nuxt': minor
 ---

-**\[CMS\]** Introducing `Scayle` - our new default static CMS provider.
+**\[CMS\]** Introducing a new static CMS placeholder provider `scayle`, that simplifies the initial setup process for Storefront applications.
+The `scayle` static CMS placeholder delivers a single CMS page as static content, eliminating the need for access tokens, tenant space IDs, and other configuration typically required when setting up a Storefront applications and CMS.
-Scayle delivers CMS pages as static content, streamlining the initial setup process and eliminating unnecessary setup overhead (access tokens, space IDs, etc.) when using the SFB for the first time.
-Scayle provider is meant only for development purposes and will not be used for production deployments.
+This new provider is intended for development purposes only and should not be used in production environments.